pmean/build-website/text/06/AnalysisOfMeans-06.md

 Each paint type was tested four times, for a total of 16 observations.
 The overall mean is 8.8 and the lower and upper decision limits are 7.0 and 10.5, respectively.
-When I get some time, I\'d like to replicate this example using R software.
+When I get some time, I'd like to replicate this example using R software.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Analysis of means](../category/AnalysisOfMeans.html).